researchsetup/researchsetup.github.io/researchmodel.md

 ### <a name="thecrowd"></a>Following the Crowd

-Following the crowd means that the $Assumption\appox 1$.
+Following the crowd means that the $Assumption\approx 1$.
 If this is the case, it usually means that many researchers are all aware of the problems to solve, and the desirable outcomes.

 In this setting, one hopes that your ability to collect $Evidence$ far exceeds others', so that you can out-execute others.